“Nobody Died At Sandy Hook”

 [Redacted] said he saw his teacher [redacted] get shot and said she was “dead”.
 He also said he saw at least two of his classmates get shot and referred to them as “dead” as well.

-Natalie Hammond, who was shot in the hallway along with Dawn Hochsprung and Mary Sherlach, also came face-to-face with the shooter.
-Her multiple statements to police are also found in Book 5 of the final report.
+Natalie Hammond—shot in the hallway alongside Dawn Hochsprung and Mary Sherlach—also came face to face with the shooter.
+Her statements are likewise documented in Book 5.

-Additionally, school secretary Nancy Cox saw the shooter through the office window that overlooked the lobby.
-Here’s an excerpt from her statement (Source: Book 5, 00007937.pdf):
+School secretary Nancy Cox visually identified the gunman through the office window overlooking the lobby (Source: Book 5, 00007937.pdf):

 Around 9:35 I heard a louse noise, which sounded like glass breaking.
 I thought one of the glass casings in the hallway had fallen over.
 I was going to call the school custodian, but then I heard it again and looked up.
 When I looked up from the desk through the office glass window that looks out to the lobby I saw a man standing in the lobby facing down the primary wing (hallway) to the 1st grade and 2nd grade classrooms.
 The man appeared white and was wearing a soft rim type hat, sunglasses (dark), and he was holding a rifle type gun with a long barrel.

-And then there are the 911 recordings, where we can hear the gunshots ourselves.
-No need to rely solely on children hearing “bangs.”
+And then there are the 911 recordings—where we can literally hear the gunshots.

 “The Mail Online 6 January shows this image, subtitled: ‘Chaotic scenes at the school as police work to secure the area and bodies are carried out of the school.’
 But look carefully, no bodies are here, only some duffle bags–and some are doubting whether this is the school car-park.” pg.
 210